Family of murdered Loveland woman question police response to "threat" made 2 days before shooting

 Javier Acevedo goes on to tell the officer he just got a new job making $150,000 a year and that would be stupid.

-Two days later, Acevedo shot Lindsey and Meadow with four other children inside the home.
+Two days later, Acevedo shot Lindsay and Meadow with four other children inside the home.

 "It was a horrific call for the police department to respond to, one of the worst calls you can take," Loveland Police Assistant Chief Ray Butler said.